jenzzly/janvier.systems.io/services.markdown

 layout: default
 ---

-<p>See assigned tasks, client requests, event/ issue investigations and report requests through to resolution.
+See assigned tasks, client requests, event/ issue investigations and report requests through to resolution.
-<h3>This includes, but is not limited to:</h3
+<h6>This includes, but is not limited to:</h6>
     Server support
     Service support
     System support